FHantke/brave-browser-wiki/Tests.md

 `npm run test-security`

+Or if testing a non-Debug build:

+`npm run test-security -- --output_path="/path/to/brave/binary"`

 This will start the browser for 2 minutes.
 During that time, try doing some actions in Brave other than going to a webpage (since this will create a lot of false positives).
 For instance:
 1. open preferences and change some
 2. go through the brave://welcome onboarding process